SoungbinC/CMPE_255/README.md

-This is assignemt 4 for EDA
+This is assignemt 6 for EDA and ML